gerbenjacobs/go-webshop-course/step4/README.md

 We have no way of getting the User ID.
 Normally this would be fine, because that information comes out of the context, either directly or via an access token.

-For now we're just going to say that everyone shares a basket and you have to be really quick to press "Order"!
+For now, we're just going to say that everyone shares a basket, and you have to be really quick to press "Order"!

 _Don't forget to uncomment your Get Basket route in `handler/handler.go`.._